Top Things to Do in Sydney (The Ultimate Guide)

 10. Top Things to Do in Sydney for Kids

 Coming to Sydney with young children?
 Not to worry, Sydney has some excellent entertainment options for kids so that they can enjoy this beautiful city as much you will.
-Here is a list of the best spots to take your kids during your next visit to Sydney:
+Here is a quick list of top things to do in Sydney for kids:

 - Darling Harbour: